do-community/ansible-playbooks/README.md

 ansible all -m ping -u remote_user
 ```

-If you're able to get a "pong" reply back from your node(s), you are good to proceed.
+If you're able to get a "pong" reply back from your node(s), your setup works as expected and you'll be able to run both ad-hoc commands and playbooks on your nodes, using Ansible.

 ## Guides